Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-guide.md

 ```

 **script.ndl**
-Create a file called `script.ndl`, and leave it empty for now.
+Create a file named `script.ndl`, and leave it empty for now.
 This is a [Noodle](scripting.md) script which will instruct FrogLord on which files to import/apply changes from.
 This will be the most complex part of making mods, so it is strongly recommended to refer to other mods such as [this one](https://github.com/Kneesnap/frogger-tgq-project-puck/blob/main/script.ndl), or asking for help in the [Highway Frogs discord server](https://discord.gg/XZH9Wa5rMV).
 These scripts can be run in FrogLord with `Edit > Run Noodle Script`.